-What’s more, users can create charts that compare the ongoing performance of two or more stocks and/or mutual funds.
+A Bitcoin price chart can be created using the GOOGLEFINANCE function.
 The GOOGLEFINANCE function supports any date range.
 It supports both daily and weekly intervals.
-You can “set it and forget it” — cells will auto-populate or auto-update at regular intervals.
+You can “set and forget” the function — cells will auto-populate or auto-update at regular intervals.

-The Bitcoin price and the price of gold have been compared to one another by many in 2017, as the dollar value of Bitcoin surpassed the spot price for one ounce of gold in USD in early March 2017.
-During May of 2017, the dollar price of Bitcoin climbed well beyond the price of gold.
-In June of 2017, Bitcoin continued its ascent toward USD $3,000.
+The Bitcoin price and the price of gold were compared to one another by many in 2016 and early 2017.
+During May of 2017, the dollar price of Bitcoin climbed well above the then price of gold.
+From there, Bitcoin continued its ascent toward a recent peak of USD $17,200.

 The GOOGLEFINANCE function supports the symbol BTCUSD, which is the Bitcoin price in US dollars.
-It’s as simple as pasting a formula like this into a cell:
+To view the Bitcoin price in Google Sheets is as simple as pasting a formula like this into a cell:

 The GOOGLEFINANCE function does not support commodities such as gold.
 Because of this, we used a simple INDEX function to import the current price of gold from Packetizer.
 The formula was dragged down for all 365 days in 2017.
 That formula is:

-The result of these two columns of data is the following Google Sheets chart, which is the daily Bitcoin price compared to the current gold price.
+The resulting visualization of these two columns of data is the following Google Sheets chart.
+It is the daily Bitcoin price compared to the current gold price.
 If you hover your cursor across the bars, the daily Bitcoin prices will display.
-Here is a direct link to the sheet.

 Note: the chart may take up to 15 seconds to load from Google Docs.
 Here is a link to the Google Sheet, which includes a full screen view of the chart.

 Not surprisingly, there’s a noticeable correlation between interest in the search term “bitcoin” and the Bitcoin price chart.
 As interest in a commodity grows (even a virtual commodity), so does demand.
 As demand rises, given a constant supply, prices rise.